EskelinenAntti/omarchy-theme-loader.nvim/README.md

 ## Overriding Omarchy's default themes

-Your are not forced to use the Neovim themes that Omarchy has specified: you can override the settings for any built-in themes or custom themes in your configuration.
+Your are not forced to use the same Neovim themes as Omarchy uses by default.

-For example, if you don't want to install all the various theme plugins, you can override omarchy-theme-loader to load only Neovim's builtin colorschemes:
+For example, if you want to keep your Neovim setup minimal and don't want to install any additional theme plugins, you can override omarchy-theme-loader's configuration to stick with Neovim's builtin themes.

 <details>
 <summary>lazy.nvim example</summary>